zio/zio/docs/datatypes/contextual/zlayer.md

 } yield ()
 ```

-We provide implementation of `Random`, `Console` and `Clock` services to the `myApp` effect by using `ZIO#provide` method:
+We provide implementations of `Random`, `Console` and `Clock` services to the `myApp` effect by using `ZIO#provide` method:

 ```scala mdoc:silent:nest
 val mainEffect: ZIO[Any, Nothing, Unit] =
   myApp.provide(Random.live, Console.live, Clock.live)
 ```

-As we see, the type of our effect converted from `ZIO[Random & Console & Clock, Nothing, Unit]` which requires two services to `ZIO[Any, Nothing, Unit]` effect which doesn't require any services.
+As we see, the type of our effect converted from `ZIO[Random & Console & Clock, Nothing, Unit]` which requires three services to `ZIO[Any, Nothing, Unit]` effect which doesn't require any services.

 #### Using `ZIO#provideSome` Method